mercadopago/devsite-docs/guides/integration-api/create-payment-intent.en.md

 ## Check the status of your payment intent

-You can check the current status of your payment intent using the `id` that you received in the response when creating the payment intent.
+You can check the current status of your payment intent using the `id` that you received in the response when creating it.

+Remember that `id`and `status`of the **payment intent** are not the same as `id`and `status`of the payment.
+In this case, you will be trying to obtain the details of an attempt.
+If you want to check out all the information corresponding to the payment, access the [Payment API section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/payments/_payments_id/get) in our API Reference.

+> WARNING
+>
+> Important
+>
+> The main recommended mechanism to know the result of a payment intent is the subscription to [integration notifications](developers/en/docs/mp-point/integration-configuration/integrate-with-pdv/notifications).
+The endpoint presented here is recommended only as an alternative mechanism.

 ``` curl
 curl --location --request GET 'https://api.mercadopago.com/point/integration-api/payment-intents/:paymentIntentID' \
 --header 'Authorization: Bearer ${ACCESS_TOKEN}'
 ```

-Sample response:
+You will receive a response similar to this one below:

 ----[mlb]----
 ``` json